 Izzi Rose Stern (she/her/hers) began her role as Program Coordinator for AUx in June 2016.
 Prior to this role, Izzi served as a Case Manager in Housing & Dining Programs at AU.
 As a Case Manager, her responsibilities included maintaining a caseload of residential students with conduct, socialization, transitional, academic and/or behavioral needs.
 In this role, Izzi was also a member of the CARE Team and maintained open office hours each week in the Office of the Dean of Students.
 Prior to working at American University, Izzi worked in the Office of Student Rights & Responsibilities at the George Washington University for two years, serving as a Conference Officer.
 She received her MA in Higher Education Administration from the George Washington University and is a proud alumna of the College of Arts & Sciences at American University with a BA in Sociology.
 Her undergraduate thesis was entitled Full Disclosure: Selection, Support and Success for College Students with Learning Disabilities.
 As an undergraduate student at AU, Izzi was involved in the Residence Hall Association and the National Residence Hall Honorary.
 In her free time, she enjoys watching TV and movies.
 Izzi also loves traveling, especially to somewhere in the Caribbean, and photography.

 Joy Adams (she/her/hers) is a broadly trained human geographer with research specializations in ethnic geography, tourism studies, qualitative methods, and the North American culture region (the U.S. and Canada).
 She holds BA and PhD degrees in geography from The University of Texas at Austin and a Master of Applied Geography degree from Texas State University.
 Joy began her academic career as a classroom instructor, most recently as Associate Professor of Geography at Humboldt State University, the northernmost campus in the California State University system.
 After teaching for eight years, Joy relocated to the DC metro area to serve as a senior researcher at the Association of American Geographers.
 There, she worked on NSF-funded projects to investigate non-academic career paths for geography graduates and to promote diversity and inclusion within the discipline.
 Since 2013, Joy has worked as an instructional designer, and in September 2015, she completed an online certificate program in e-learning instructional design through The University of California, Irvine.
 In May 2015, Joy joined the staff of AU's e-Learning Support Services office in Bender Library, where she consults with faculty and staff on course design and development, instructional technology, and online pedagogy.
 She also occasionally teaches undergraduate geography courses as an adjunct instructor at The University of Maryland.
-When she is not working on her courses, Joy can often be found binge-watching television programs in the company of her two cats, eating Indian food, conducting genealogical research, performing karaoke, or exploring historic cemeteries.
+When she is not working on her courses, Joy can often be found binge-watching television programs in the company of her cat, eating Indian food, conducting genealogical research, performing karaoke, or exploring historic cemeteries.

 Angie Chuang (she/her/hers) designed the AUx2 curriculum, drawing on her experience as a researcher of race and identity issues.
 She is currently an Associate Professor of Journalism in the University of Colorado College of Media, Communication, and Information.
 She holds a B.A. and M.A. in English from Stanford University.
 She came to academia after a 13-year career as a national and regional award-winning newspaper reporter for The Oregonian, The Hartford Courant, and the Los Angeles Times.
 At The Oregonian, Prof. Chuang developed one of the first regional newspaper race and ethnicity reporting beats, and traveled to Afghanistan, Vietnam, and the post-Katrina Gulf Coast to report stories.
 She's been challenged and inspired by bringing those experiences into the classroom, through her class Race, Ethnic and Community Reporting, created in conjunction with a Surdna Foundation grant, as well as in her research.
 Her scholarly articles on the news media's constructions of American and Other identity have been published in top communication journals, including Journalism & Mass Communication Quarterly and Journalism: Theory, Practice, and Criticism, and won research awards.
 Prof. Chuang's previous reporting on post-9/11 Afghanistan and Afghan Americans also became the foundation for a literary nonfiction book, The Four Words for Home (Aquarius Press / Willow Books 2014).
 She's a second-generation Chinese American from the San Francisco Bay Area, and has always been a believer in the power of storytelling and words to create meaningful, open understanding about and across identities.
 She's an avid Iyengar yoga practitioner and a fair-weather bike commuter.